florian-beetz/bachelor-thesis/thesis.md

 module.one and module.two
 ```

-The only exception when split packages are allowed, is when they occur between
+The only exception when split packages are allowed is when they occur between
 automatic modules and the unnamed module [@Mac2017].
-However, in that case the package from the automatic module will be used.
+However, in that case, the package from the automatic module will be used.
 The package in the unnamed module will be ignored.
 The common practice to override or augment packages of the +JDK by putting
 libraries containing packages of the +JDK does no longer work in Java 9.